Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 The cross-over frequency between the two regimes is $f_0 = (\kon+\koff)/2\pi$, \textit{i.e.} the mean of the adsorption and desorption rates.
 This can be understood by considering the situation where one of the two processes becomes very fast.
 For \textit{e.g.} fast desorption $\koff \gg \kon$, the probability of an adsorption event being followed later in time by another adsorption event is independent of the lifetime of the adsorbed state, becoming a pure shot noise process in the limit of zero adsorption time.
 As such, correlations in the noise only persist for frequencies larger than the faster rate.
 In contrast, as lifetimes on and off the surface become comparable, the probability of adsorption will be influenced by previous adsorption events, resulting in a corner frequency that is the average of the two rates.
 The plateau value again corresponds to a mean correlation time, as $S_{\rm on/off}(f\rightarrow 0) = \mathcal{N}_{\rm off} q_0 \tau_0$, where the relevant correlation time is $\tau_0=1/(2\pi f_0) = 1/(k_{\rm on} + k_{\rm off})$, the mixture between the two timescales.

 Similar noise processes and therefore spectral signatures are observed in various other physical systems.
 For example, this noise is similar to random telegraph or ``popcorn'' noise -- noise observed in semiconductors where there are sudden transitions between two (or sometimes more) current levels \cite{machlup1954noise}.
-In semiconductors, this is often due to the generation and trapping of charge carriers.
 Analogously, here, this noise is due to particles having only two states, ``on'' or adsorbed, and ``off'' or unadsorbed.
 Equally, the process can be mapped to scenarios where noise arises from signals involving ``free particle pulses''.
 Here, the ``pulse'' is the mean number of free particles $\mathcal{N}_{\rm off}$ and occurs with mean frequency $k_{\rm on}$, which corresponds to the mean time particles stay free.
 Considering that $\mathcal{N}_{\rm off} k_{\rm on} = \mathcal{N}_{\rm on} k_{\rm off}$, the process can also be interpreted as ``bound particle pulses''.
 The subtlety is that the amplitude of each of these pulses decays exponentially with a timescale which is the mixture of the two timescales at play $\tau_0$.
 The exponential distribution of the pulses is a specificity of this system, and thus, compared to other processes whose length in time are constant, as in Ref.~[\onlinecite{knowles2024interpreting}], the shape of the PSD has no oscillations and is a true Lorentzian \cite{verveen1974membrane}.